Stand together, Britain's May calls for unity on Brexit

-LONDON/LUXEMBOURG (Reuters) - Britain’s Prime Minister Theresa May told her ministers on Tuesday they would secure a Brexit deal if they stood together, calling for a show of unity to silence those pressing her to rethink her strategy for leaving the European Union.
+LONDON/LUXEMBOURG (Reuters) - British Prime Minister Theresa May told her ministers on Tuesday they would secure a Brexit deal if they stood together, calling for a show of unity to silence those pressing her to rethink her strategy for leaving the European Union.

-A day before heading to Brussels for a summit, May is keen to show she has the support of her cabinet after facing pressure from some members of her Conservative Party and the EU to change course on Brexit, Britain’s biggest policy shift in more than 40 years.
+A day before heading to Brussels for a summit, May is keen to show she has her cabinet’s support after facing pressure from some members of her Conservative Party and the EU to change tack on Brexit, Britain’s biggest policy shift in more than 40 years.

-With less than six months before Britain leaves the EU, Brexit talks have reached a stalemate over the so-called Irish backstop, a fallback plan to ensure there is no return to a hard border between Northern Ireland and EU-member Ireland.
+But she will face demands in the Belgian capital to come up with new ideas to break a deadlock in the Brexit talks over the so-called Irish backstop, a fallback plan to prevent a return to a hard border between Northern Ireland and EU-member Ireland.

+German Chancellor Angela Merkel said the efforts to find agreement were like “squaring the circle”.

-The impasse has increased the possibility of Britain leaving the bloc without an agreement, a ‘no deal’ Brexit that could potentially disrupt trade, delay movement of goods and starve the world’s fifth largest economy of investment.
+Less than six months before Britain is due to leave, the impasse has increased the possibility of a ‘no deal’ Brexit that could potentially disrupt trade, delay movement of goods and starve the world’s fifth largest economy of investment.

 May’s spokesman said the cabinet had held “a very detailed and thorough discussion” on the border issue, with the team united in rejecting any deal that would split the United Kingdom and might “trap” Britain in the backstop indefinitely.